 The magi, as you know, were wise men—wonderfully wise men—who brought gifts to the Babe in the manger.
 They invented the art of giving Christmas presents.
 Being wise, their gifts were no doubt wise ones, possibly bearing the privilege of exchange in case of duplication.
 And here I have lamely related to you the uneventful chronicle of two foolish children in a flat who most unwisely sacrificed for each other the greatest treasures of their house.
 But in a last word to the wise of these days let it be said that of all who give gifts these two were the wisest.
 Of all who give and receive gifts, such as they are wisest.
 Everywhere they are wisest.
 They are the magi.

 Credits: Most of the illustrations are from "The Gift of the Wise Men" by O. Henry and published by Doubleday, Page & Company (1911).
 Others are old graphics edited by Mama Lisa.
 The recording was mixed by Mama Lisa and is a compilation of three recordings on Librivox.
 Read by Stephanie Bryant, Carter XIII and Rhonda Federman.

 This article was posted on Wednesday, December 7th, 2011 at 5:26 pm and is filed under Authors, Books & Stories, Christmas, Countries & Cultures, Customs and Traditions, eBooks, Gift Giving, Holidays Around the World, O. Henry, Parenting, Recordings, Recordings of Books, Stories, The Gift of the Magi, USA.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.